Juan Carlos I Landing Helicopter Dock, Spain

 Propulsion

-The LHD runs on an electric propulsion system.
+The LHD runs on a combined diesel-eLectric and gas turbine (CODLAG) propulsion system.
 The electric engines are powered by one gas turbine and two diesel generators.
 It has an endurance of 9,000NM at 15kt.
 An electric propulsion system means a reduction in fuel consumption, gas emissions and noise and vibrations; lower maintenance costs; reduction of necessary space and high manoeuvrability.

 Two POD-type propellers of 11MW each support the system.
 Similar propellers are in use in aircraft-carrier Príncipe de Asturias and the FFG frigates.
 Incidentally, Príncipe de Asturias is the first Spanish ship with gas turbine propulsion.